We can all help control the virus if we all stay alert.

 - Anyone in your household has symptoms of cough, fever or loss of sense of taste or smell

 Please do not arrive more than 15 minutes before your appointment.

-On arriving at the department or building you are attending, you will be required to undertake a temperature check and answer some brief questions related to your health and COVID-19 symptoms before you enter the building.
+On arriving at the department or building you are attending, you will be required to answer some brief questions related to your health and COVID-19 symptoms before you enter the building.
 If you are displaying any of the above symptoms on attending the site, you may not be allowed to access the building.